DOT Reporting Requirements for Freight Brokers

 When you book business with unqualified or risky carriers, you also increase your odds of claims or complaints and raise your risk profile.

-Why is this a challenge for brokers?
+Why is DOT compliance a challenge for brokers?

-It’s a major time investment to review and track DOT reports for multiple carriers manually.
+When you’re a broker, time is money.
+The more quality loads you can place, the more profitable you will be.
+Manually reviewing and tracking DOT reports for multiple carriers is a major time investment.
 Keeping reports in spreadsheets or other programs creates another set of problems, including organizing, filing, and accuracy/error concerns.

-There’s a better way.
+But there’s a better way.

 What will you do with all the time you get back?
 Move more loads.
 Make more money.
 And be more confident that you are booking loads with high-quality carriers that take safety seriously.
+Let Truckstop show you how we can help your brokerage run more smoothly.
+Get a free demo today.

 Find out how our platform gives you the visibility you need to get more done.